Microquasar jet-cocoon systems as PeVatrons: Connection to low- and high-energy components

-For the subankle proton component, we consider cluster of galaxies for the demonstrative purpose.
-We consider the injected CRs have composition similar to solar composition, but enhanced by a factor of $(A/Z)^2$, see the last column in Tabel~\ref{tab:composition} about $f_{\odot}^{\rm enhance}$.
+For the subankle proton component, we consider a cluster of galaxies for the demonstrative purposes.
+We consider that the injected CRs have a composition similar to the solar composition, but enhanced by a factor of $(A/Z)^2$; see the last column in Tabel~\ref{tab:composition} about $f_{\odot}^{\rm enhance}$.
 Note that our results are unaffected by the composition assumption unless the CRs are dominated by heavy nuclei, and such nuclei can be largely disintegrated inside the clusters~\cite{Kotera:2009ms,Fang:2017zjf}.
 The source spectral index above 10-100~PeV is $s_{\rm cr} = 2.4$ and the maximum acceleration rigidity $\mathcal{R}_{\rm max} = 3.7 \times 10^{17}\rm~eV$, following Ref.~\cite{Murase:2008yt}.
 We propagate CRs from an ensemble of extragalactic sources that are uniformly distributed with the characteristic distance between sources $d_s = 32.5\rm~Mpc$.
-The number density of galaxy clusters is around $10^{-6}\rm~Mpc^{-3}$, which leads to $d_s\sim 100$~Mpc.
+The number density of galaxy clusters is around $10^{-5}\rm~Mpc^{-3}$, which leads to $d_s\sim 46$~Mpc.
 The observed flux is obtained with Eq.~6 in Ref.~\cite{Gonzalez:2021ajv}.
-We assume a uniform extragalactic magnetic field $B_{\rm rms} = 1\rm~nG$ and coherence length $L_{\rm coh} = 1\rm~Mpc$.
+We assumed a uniform extragalactic magnetic field $B_{\rm rms} = 1\rm~nG$ and coherence length $L_{\rm coh} = 1\rm~Mpc$.